-In order to understand the term "bid ask spread", you need to firstly be aware of what the bid price and ask price are.
+So, what is the bid ask spread?
+In order to understand this term, you need to firstly be aware of what the bid price and ask price are.

 The ask price tends to be lower than the bid price, meaning that if you bought an asset and sold it immediately, you would lose money.
 You would also lose money if you sold, then bought immediately.

 The bid ask spread, or simply the spread, is the difference between these two prices and is one of the main sources of revenue for a brokerage.

 In the image above, we can see that, at the time it was captured, Alphabet (Google) shares currently had a sell (bid) price of $2,729.98 and a buy (ask) price of $2,731.26.
 The bid ask spread formula is simple, it is just the difference between these two prices, which is equal to $1.28.

 In the Contract Specification section of the Admirals website, you can see the typical spread for all the financial instruments we have available to trade.

 For longer term investors who plan to buy an asset, such as a company's shares, and hold onto it for an extended period of time, the bid ask spread will most likely not cause much concern nor greatly affect their decision making process.

 This is because in order for their trades to become profitable, the market needs to move in their favour by an amount larger than the difference between the bid and ask prices.
 The larger the bid ask spread, the larger the required price movement.